maheezthariq/EcoTrash/README.md

 Report instances of improper waste disposal or broken bins.
 Contribute to a cleaner environment by actively participating in waste management.
 ____________________________________________________________________________________________________________________________________________________________________
-User2 - Waste Collector
+Features of User2 - Waste Collector

-Features:
 1.Bin Monitoring:
 Track the filling status of smart bins in real-time.
 Receive notifications when a bin is filled and needs collection.